CosmoLike/cocoa/README.md

     mpirun -n 4 --oversubscribe --mca btl vader,tcp,self --bind-to core:overload-allowed --rank-by core --map-by numa:pe=${OMP_NUM_THREADS} cobaya-run ./projects/lsst_y1/EXAMPLE_MCMC1.yaml -f

-:interrobang: FAQ: What if the user wants to download a project not provided by default (or intends to clone existing projects in development mode)?
+:interrobang: FAQ: What if the user wants to download a project not provided by default or intends to clone existing projects in development mode?

 Check the Appendix [FAQ: How to download and run Cosmolike projects?](running_cosmolike_projects).